Using iterated local alignment to aggregate trajectory data into a traffic flow map: Introduction

 \section{Introduction}

-One of the fundamental quantities in transport planning is a traffic flow map, i.e. a map of the traffic flow levels on the road segments in a road network \citep{ortuzar2011}.
+One of the fundamental quantities in transport planning is a traffic flow map, i.e., a map of the traffic flow levels on the road segments in a road network \citep{ortuzar2011}.
 Whilst traffic flow maps are a rich source of information about vehicle mobility patterns, they are costly in terms of time and resources to compute for any reasonably sized road network.
-To alleviate this cost burden, most approaches restrict the spatial coverage and resolution of the flow map.
-One of the most common is to place sensors at fixed locations in the road network, whose results are then visualised as a traffic count map.
-Another are trip intent/recall questionnaires to inform large scale properties such as trajectory origins and destinations, which can be visualised as a desire line flow map/spider diagram \citep{tobler1987}.
+To alleviate this cost burden, most approaches restrict the spatial resolution of the flow map.
+One of the most common is to place sensors at fixed locations in the road network, whose results are then visualized as a traffic count map.
+Another common approach are trip intent/recall questionnaires to inform large-scale properties such as trajectory origins and destinations, whose results are then visualized as a desire line flow map/spider diagram \citep{tobler1987}.
 Both of these are simplified flow maps, since the detailed mobility patterns outside of the sensor locations or origin/destination pairs are not known.
 These unknown patterns can be inferred from other data sources, such as route assignment models \citep{evans1976}.
 While these model-assigned routes are highly detailed, the trade-off is that they are not guaranteed to correspond closely to empirical mobility patterns.

-Thus an ideal data source combines the empirical information of road sensor counts or questionnaires, with the small scale details of model-assigned trajectories.
-This gap in the market can be filled by GPS trajectory data.
-Due to the prevalence of GPS-enabled devices, such as vehicle navigation guides and mobile telephones, GPS trajectory data can be acquired with low marginal cost whilst at the same time offering extensive spatial coverage and resolution of empirical mobility patterns \citep{herrera2010,andrienko2013}.
-Throughout, we employ the term `GPS trajectory' data rather than Floating Car Data (FCD) or Floating Mobile Data (FMD), as our analysis is not restricted to trajectory data from cars or from mobile phones, so these terms are equivalent for our purposes.
-An example is the 1183 GPS trajectories are collected from a GPS-enabled mobile phone, from December 2017 to March 2019 by a single driver in Hannover, Germany, with an overall average sampling rate about 1 GPS point per second \citep{zourlidou2022}.
-They are plotted as the green circles in Figure~\ref{fig:traj1}.
+Trajectory data, derived from GNSS (Global Navigation Satellite Systems), combine the large-scale information of road sensor counts or questionnaires, with the small-scale details of model-assigned trajectories.
+Due to the prevalence of GNSS-enabled devices, such as vehicle navigation guides and mobile telephones, trajectory data can be acquired with low marginal cost whilst at the same time offering extensive spatial coverage and resolution of empirical mobility patterns \citep{herrera2010,andrienko2013}.
+Our motivating example of trajectory data are the 1183 trajectories in EPSG 32632 (WGS 84/UTM zone 32N) projected coordinates, collected from a GNSS-enabled mobile phone, from December 2017 to March 2019 by a single driver in Hannover, Germany, with an overall average sampling rate about 1 point per second \citep{zourlidou2022}.
+In Figure~\ref{fig:traj1}(a), at the city level, the green circles appear to be aligned to the road network.